jaydestro/aksbicep/README.md

 An example to create an AKS cluster with secrets from Azure Key Vault with Bicep and GitHub actions.
 Once the cluster is created, the workflow will apply `manifests/deployment.yml` that's a pre-created image.

-[Bicep](https://cda.ms/2nH) Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
+[Bicep](https://cda.ms/2nH) is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 We believe Bicep offers the best authoring experience for your infrastructure-as-code solutions in Azure.

 [GitHub Actions](https://cda.ms/2nJ) helps you automate your software development workflows from within GitHub.
 You can deploy workflows in the same place where you store code and collaborate on pull requests and issues.